frcamacho/NCBI_SRATOOLKIT_Converter/README.md

 2. The second step is to convert SRA data into fastq format.
 Run the 'SRA_fastq.py' script in the directory with the following parameters:

-python  ./SRA_fastq.py SRR_ACC_LIST OUT_FASTQ_FILES_DIR
+python ./SRA_fastq.py --sra_dir_path DATA_PATH --sra_dir_folder SRA_FOLDER --outdir_path OUTPATH --outdir_folder OUTDIR_FOLDER

-SRR_ACC_LIST: file with SRR accession numbers (if file is in
+DATA_PATH: The root directory path to where SRA folder is contained

-			  another directory just use the
+SRA_FOLDER: Name of directory which contains SRA files

-			  path to the file)
+OUTPATH: Directory path where you want to output OUTDIR_FOLDER

-OUT_FASTQ_FILES_DIR: directory where to store the converted
+OUTDIR_FOLDER: Name of directory you want to make to contain the
-		          fastq files
+		convert sra files which are now in FASTQ format

 3. The third step is to take the the fastq files and convert to